Guide Price £1,100,000 - Under Offer

 Post Code: RG8 7EP

-The Farmhouse & The Fowl House annexe: all main including gas
+Services: The Farm House & The Fowl House: all mains including gas

-The Farmhouse & The Fowl House annexe Band G
+Local Authority & Tax band: South Oxfordshire, The Farmhouse & Fowl House annexe: Tax Band G

 Please note we have not tested any apparatus, fixtures, fittings, or services.
 Interested parties must undertake their own investigation into the working order of these items.
 All measurements are approximate and photographs provided for guidance only.